• Skip to main content

 Mains High Low Voltage Protection Circuit with Delay Monitor

-The post explains an upgraded version of my previous mains 220V/120V high-low voltage cut off protection circuit which now includes a delayed restoration of power for the load with 3 LED power status indicators.
+In this post I have explained an upgraded version of my previous mains 220V/120V high-low voltage cut off protection circuit which now includes a delayed restoration of power for the load with 3 LED power status indicators.

 The idea was requested by one of the dedicated members of this website.